amcginlay/eks-demos/doc/08-local-access/README.md

 ```

 Then, in the **Cloud9 terminal**, run the following `eksctl` command, ensuring that you first update the `<NEW_ADMIN_ARN>` placeholder as appropriate.
-This will introduce the new administrator to the cluster.
+This will **explicitly** introduce the new administrator to the cluster.
 ```bash
 new_admin_arn=<NEW_ADMIN_ARN>
 eksctl create iamidentitymapping \